ukayani/cloudformation-plus/README.md

 Since this tool needs to work directly with a YAML AST (which is not exposed by go-yaml), it modifies the go-yaml codebase:
  - adds an event initialization function for outputting alias nodes
  - adds additional fields to the AST node to preserve more information about the source document
+ - adds a marshaller that goes from the YAML AST to a document